 Netflix under criticism for its documentary series on serial killer Ted Bundy

 Netflix is under fire for its documentary series Conversation with a Killer: The Ted Bundy Tapes.
 This year marks the 30th anniversary of Bundy's execution and Netflix has been accused of capitalizing on the anniversary and renewed public interest in the murderer.
 The company has been criticized for portraying a man who ruined so many lives as a handsome and attractive to women.

-On January 28, 2019, Netflix responded to the controversy surrounding Conversations with a Killer: The Ted Bundy Tapes.
+On January 28, 2019, Get netflix series responded to the controversy surrounding Conversations with a Killer: The Ted Bundy Tapes.
 It posted a statement on its twitter account regarding the online reactions to both its docuseries and a new Bundy film, Extremely Wicked, Shockingly Evil and Vile, staring Zac Efron in the lead role.
 The statement read, "I've seen a lot of talk about Ted Bundy's alleged hotness and would like to remind everyone that there are literally THOUSANDS of hot men on the service - almost almost all whom are not convicted serial killers."